Find Affordable College Courses

 On average, geology graduates from UMN Duluth take out $28,255 in student loans while working on their Bachelor's Degree.

-With a ranking of #8, North Dakota State University - Main Campus did quite well on this year’s most popular schools for geological and earth sciences students working on their bachelor’s degree.
-Located in the city of Fargo, North Dakota State University is a public college with a fairly large student population.
+North Dakota State University - Main Campus ranked #8 on this year’s Most Popular Geological & Earth Sciences Bachelor’s Degree Schools in the Plains States Region list.
+Located in the medium-sized city of Fargo, North Dakota State University is a public college with a fairly large student population.

 About 36% of the students majoring in geology at the school are women while 64% are male.